conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

   }'
 ```

-As of now, you can apply some interceptors to this service account, by refering to the service account name `azure-app-billing-dev`.
+Now you can apply some interceptors to this service account, by referring to the service account name, `azure-app-billing-dev`.

 ### Connect to the Gateway with an External Service Account

 You can now connect to the Gateway using the `azure-app-billing-dev` service account.

-Here is the properties file you can use to connect to the Gateway:
+Here is the type of properties file you can may to connect to the Gateway using OAUTH:

 ```properties title="external-client.properties"
 security.protocol=SASL_PLAINTEXT